 Legends claim that the flapping of his wings have caused earthquakes and avalanches on Mount Rainier, and he created powerful thunderstorms when the force of his wings brought clouds together.
 The eyes of the Thunderbird glow brightly and when he blinks it is as if lightning is striking along with the thunderous claps of his wings.
 The people in early times began painting beautiful images of the Thunderbird, in bold colors and strong lines, emphasizing his wings and eyes.
 There is often an eye or face on the breast of the Thunderbird to symbolize his great spiritual power.
 These images are done to appease the great bird so as not to bring anger or trouble to the people.

 Seattle had the natural instincts of a leader and to be a great diplomat and orator.
 It had been recorded by those who knew him that Seattle, when he addressed a group, had a voice like thunder that could be heard a mile away.
 He was known for his intelligence, courage and power.
 His word was law to his people, and like the Thunderbird, he was highly respected by all who knew him – he was loved by his friends and feared by his enemies.

 Seattle Battle Hockey Club has the ability to build upon established ice hockey in the Seattle area in its own supportive ways, growing the game regionally and on the west coast of the United States.
-The current team, the Seattle Thunderbirds, are in the modern WHL, and based in Kent, Washington.
+The current team, the Seattle Thunderbirds (since 1985) of the WHL, are based in Kent, Washington.
 Chief Si’ahl (Seattle) saw the thunderbird on his vision quest, which is understood to be a reason the WHL Seattle Breakers were re-named the Thunderbirds in 1985.